ANXIETY OR OCD—OVERNIGHT

 Sudden Psychiatric Symptoms and Lyme Disease

-Lyme disease is one example of a condition that can affect both the nervous system and behavior.
+Lyme disease is one example of an infection that can affect the nervous system and, in some patients, may be associated with psychiatric symptoms alongside neurologic or cognitive complaints.

 Clinical Takeaway